 If you have just bathed your cat with soap, you must wait until the hair is fully dry before sampling it.
 Then brush the fur on the head near the brain for 5 minutes before sampling the hair.
 This causes some of the natural oils to be restored to the hair.
 Otherwise, the test results will be less accurate.

 Laboratory normal or ideal values.
-The hair analysis ideal values for cats on the Analytical Research Labs canine graphs are not ideal, we are finding.
+The ideal mineral fur values for cats on the Analytical Research Labs canine graphs are not quite right, we are finding.

 Hair analysis patterns.
 The exact same basic hair analysis patterns that matter so much for human beings apply as well for cats.
 These include the oxidation rate, the sodium/potassium ratio, the calcium/magnesium ratio, the adrenal ratio, the thyroid ratio, toxic metal levels and poor eliminator patterns, to name some of the most important ones.

 Most cats are fast oxidizers.
 This is an important difference between cats and human beings that applies even to older cats.
 The probable reason for this is their food, and because most are in better health than human beings.